-Where a complaint has been made about a member of staff, the complainant can discuss the concern with the Principal, or a person delegated to hear the complaint on their behalf, to seek support.
-If the concern is about the Principal, the Chair of the Trust Board should be informed and will need to handle the complaint.
+Where a complaint has been made about a member of staff, the complainant can discuss the concern with the headteacher, or a person delegated to hear the complaint on their behalf, to seek support.
+If the concern is about the headteacher, the chair of trustees should be informed and will need to handle the complaint.